 This is at the same time a good argument why we do not necessarily need whole grains in our eating patterns.

 I did not really consider the argument about the average lifespan of hunter-gatherers serious enough and worthy of ridicule.
-An extensive information hub called Wikipedia.com/medicine will explain you why their average lifespan was so short.
+An extensive information hub called Wikipedia.com/medicine will explain to you why their average lifespan was so short.
 They were lacking something really important, I wonder if you will guess without checking.

 Before someone points the Tedx talk from prof. Christina Warinner who “debunked” the Paleolithic diet.
 Good old Robb made a very precise and correct commentary on her critiques of the Paleolithic diet.